 The duties of two or more county officers or employees may be combined.
-Offices subject to this provision are: sheriff, treasurer, recorder, auditor, medical examiner, general relief director, county care facility administrator, commission on veteran affairs, director of social welfare, assessor, and weed commissioner [lowa Code §331.323(1)].
+Offices subject to this provision are: sheriff, treasurer, recorder, auditor, medical examiner, general assistance director, county care facility administrator, commission on veteran affairs, executive officer of the advisory board, assessor, and weed commissioner [lowa Code §331.323(1)].